 Integrating your clients’ requirements as early as possible would help you remove unnecessary features in your product.
 In starting your business, you probably have a good idea of which aspects of your products are easy to understand and which may cause confusion.
 If you know what your customers think, you can avoid wasting time working on features they don’t need.

 So consider redefining your perspectives as early as your product development.
-Instead of doing revisions later, you can do them earlier so only a few aspects of your designs will be affected.
+Instead of doing revisions later, you can do them earlier so that only a few aspects of your designs will be affected.
 Perhaps those ideas you think are unimportant would even be the deal breakers for many of your customers.

 4. Provide A Remote Environment